 “I think greens and green settings were one area where Mackenzie had a great impact on Maxwell.
 The greens at OKGCC have lots of Mackenzie’s grand, sweeping contours, constant movement,” Davis said.
 “You see his grander scale in the size and the contouring not only here, but at Maxwell’s designs going forward, like Southern Hills.”

-“What I love about the greens are the way Maxwell and Mackenzie made both the internal contouring and the green complexes themselves fit the land so perfectly, while also building greens that feature rolls and tilts from back to front, but from front to back and side to side as well,” added Head Superintendent Nathan Newmann, who came to OKGCC by way of Colonial Country Club.
+“What I love about the greens is the way Maxwell and Mackenzie made both the internal contouring and the green complexes themselves fit the land so perfectly, while also building greens that feature rolls and tilts from back to front, but from front to back and side to side as well,” added Head Superintendent Nathan Newmann, who came to OKGCC by way of Colonial Country Club.
 You’ll recall Colonial not just as a long-time PGA Tour stop and 1941 U.S. Open venue, but also for being home to one of Maxwell’s more recognizable stretches of golf, the Horrible Horseshoe: holes three, four, and five, a brutally long and well-bunkered par-4-3-4 sequence.

-“As you look at Maxwell courses from OKGCC going forward, you can tell it was the beginning of the second phase (or the end of the first phase of Maxwell’s career, depending on how you want to define it,” Newmann continued.
-“Colonial was finished in 1936, and you can see similarities between OKGCC and Colonial in how the dog legs are routed – always curving in awkward or demanding points – and how the green settings are similarly well protected by bunkers.
+“As you look at Maxwell’s courses from OKGCC going forward, you can tell it was the beginning of the second phase (or the end of the first phase of Maxwell’s career, depending on how you want to define it,” Newmann continued.
+“Colonial was finished in 1936, and you can see similarities between OKGCC and Colonial in how the doglegs are routed – always curving in awkward or demanding points – and how the green settings are similarly well protected by bunkers.
 Also, both courses feature severely rolling terrain.
 Nothing is flat.
 Everything rolls with the land.”

 What a formidable team, by the way.
 Davis and Newmann are a potent combination: they both blend a mastery of their craft at the highest level, and they each have a deep understanding of golf design strategies and how to best showcase those with proper maintenance and conditioning.

-On the on hand you have Davis, originally from Georgia, but after playing golf for the Oklahoma Sooners and raising a family in Norman, he’s now as dyed-in-the-wool Oklahoman as Will Rogers or Johnny Bench.
+On the on hand, you have Davis, originally from Georgia, but after playing golf for the Oklahoma Sooners and raising a family in Norman, he’s now as dyed-in-the-wool Oklahoman as Will Rogers or Johnny Bench.

 “Not a Sooner born, but a Sooner bred, and when I die I’ll be Sooner dead.
 Go to heck, Tech!” he shouted joyfully.
 Davis is still basking on the glow of his highly celebrated restoration work at Engineer’s Club, a former PGA Championship and U.S. Amateur venue.
 That’s just the latest in a long string of wildly successful restorations of Golden Age clubs from across the country by his firm.

-On the other hand you have Newmann, a young rising star in full ascension in superintendent’s circles.
+On the other hand, you have Newmann, a young rising star in full ascension in superintendent’s circles.

 Together they are restoring and preserving as much of Maxwell and Mackenzie’s as possible.
 14 greens will be enlarged back to their original sizes, restoring formerly lost pin placements, while four more will be enlarged to add more hole locations.
-Better still, it’s not just 007 on the greens that’s been a significant upgrade, but they also employed Latitude 36 Bermuda grass on the tees and fairways.
+Better still, it’s not just 007 on the greens that have been a significant upgrade, but they also employed Latitude 36 Bermuda grass on the tees and fairways.
 These new, cold-tolerant grass strains were developed specifically for hot weather regions like Oklahoma.
 They green up faster in spring and have better density with a firmer leaf texture.

 “We’re also installing a precision air system underneath the greens.
 It’s a drainage infrastructure that allows us to pull out excess moisture and allow the root system to breathe,” asserted Newmann proudly.
 “That goes hand in glove with the new irrigation system from Toro.
 We’ve got their newest smart system that relays direct communication.
 We have down to the second control so we can maximize water efficiency.”